Daan Klomp: NAC Breda

 In June 2020, he joined Helmond Sport in the second tier Eerste Divisie on loan.
 He made his debut in the first game of the season against FC Volendam.
 In April 2020, he was informed that his contract would not be renewed by Breda upon its expiry at the end of June 2020, ending his time with the club, which included nine appearances with the club as well as two loan stints.
+Following his release, he contemplated leaving the professional game and pursuing a non-football career.

 After his contract expired, he trained with Team VVCS, the football team of the Vereniging van Contractspelers (Association of Contract Players) (VVCS) for professional footballers in the Netherlands without a contract.
 He also trained with fourth tier club VV Goes.
 He had neared a deal with a club in Norway, however, it failed to materialize due to the COVID-19 pandemic.
 Klomp then had a trial in Germany as well as offers from clubs in Sweden, Finland, and a number of Dutch amateur clubs.
 In November 2020, one of his agents made contact with Canadian Premier League club Cavalry FC, although an agreement could not be reached at that time.